jdiazram/jdiazram.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m a AAssistant Professor at University Tarapaca, affiliated at Engineering and Technology Department - Engineering School.
+I’m a Assistant Professor at University Tarapaca, affiliated at Engineering and Technology Department - Engineering School.

 Research interests